oheunj/oheunj.github.io/_pages/about.md

 My [research](https://oheunj.github.io/research/) interest lies in the areas of personalized medicine, risk prediction, effect heterogeneity, variable selection, machine learning, and their applications in health sciences.
 I am dedicated to developing new statistical methodologies and collaborating with other investigators to conduct applied research in biomedical domains.
 I have developed a penalized regression-based learning procedure to construct optimal personalized dynamic treatment regimes, which can be inferred from accrued patient information and intervention effects.
 Additionally, I have led several research projects, including risk stratification using tree-based machine learning models and two-stage modeling to address patient heterogeneity.

 Regarding collaborative efforts, I have worked with researchers across various fields, including oncology, surgery, immunology, and otolaryngology, and co-authored multiple peer-reviewed publications.
-This commitment was recently recognized through my receipt of the AWSM Collaboration Award, highlighting my contributions to advancing team science.
+This commitment was recognized through my receipt of the AWSM Collaboration Award, highlighting my contributions to advancing team science.

 ## About